Hobart

 AreaSearch assessment indicates Hobart faces employment challenges relative to the majority of Australian markets

-Hobart's workforce is highly educated with significant representation in essential services sectors.
-The unemployment rate was 8.8% as of September 2025, according to AreaSearch's aggregation of statistical area data.
-In September 2025, 1,970 residents were employed while the unemployment rate was 4.8% higher than Greater Hobart's rate of 4.0%.
+Hobart's workforce is highly educated with well-represented essential services sectors.
+As of December 2025, the unemployment rate was 8.6%.
+This rate is 4.6% higher than Greater Hobart's rate of 4.0%, indicating room for improvement.

 Frequently Asked Questions - Employment